ruanzx/devcontainer-templates/features/spec-kit/README.md

 ### Multi-Language Projects

-Specify-cli can generate projects in any language:
+Spec-kit can generate projects in any language:

 ```
 /plan Use Python FastAPI for the backend API, React TypeScript for the frontend,